 In cabinets just below the book shelves along the north wall are miscellaneous brochures and handouts.
 These are filed under different subjects and geographic areas.
 The subject headings are listed in the beige index box.
 Each file folder has information donated by genealogists that they found helpful in their research.
 Also in these cabinets are charts, forms, and other free handouts.

 Microfiche and Microfilm

 Microform cabinets are located in the north half of the genealogy room.
 These house the genealogy microfiche and microfilm collection, as well as microfilm of these newspapers: Daily Herald, Chicago Tribune, Mount Prospect Journal, Mount Prospect Times, and Prospect Day.
 The microfiche collection includes the Family History catalog, Illinois Marriage Index, back issues of some periodicals and fiche on miscellaneous topics.
 The microfilm collection includes Chicago City directories and census records.
 There is a digital microfilm reader connected to the public computer in the southeast corner of the room.
 To sign up to use this computer, please go to the Reference Desk.
 Library staff will also guide you in the use of the microform reader.

 Local History File

 In the cabinets along the south wall under the reference shelves are files related to various aspects of the history of Mount Prospect and the surrounding area.
-In the southwest corner under the last reference shelving range are cabinets housing the Oral History collection.
+In the southeast corner under the last reference shelving range are cabinets housing the Oral History collection.
 These cabinets are kept locked.
 Check with the Reference librarian to obtain access to these files.

 Please ask at the Reference Desk for assistance with any of the resources in this room.
 Happy researching!